The ACLU Should Keep Representing Deplorables

 Elsewhere the ACLU has noted other cases that vindicate its bygone representation of bigots:

-...in the 1949 case of Terminiello v.
+… in the 1949 case of Terminiello v.
 Chicago, the ACLU successfully defended an ex-Catholic priest who had delivered a racist and anti-semitic speech.
-The precedent set in that case became the basis for the ACLU's successful defense of civil rights demonstrators in the 1960s and '70s.
-The indivisibility principle was also illustrated in the case of Neo-Nazis whose right to march in Skokie, Illinois in 1979 was successfully defended by the ACLU.
-At the time, then ACLU Executive Director Aryeh Neier, whose relatives died in Hitler's concentration camps during World War II, commented: "Keeping a few Nazis off the streets of Skokie will serve Jews poorly if it means that the freedoms to speak, publish or assemble any place in the United States are thereby weakened."
+The precedent set in that case became the basis for the ACLU’s successful defense of civil rights demonstrators in the 1960s and ‘70s.
+The indivisibility principle was also illustrated in the case of neo-Nazis whose right to march in Skokie, Illinois, in 1979 was successfully defended by the ACLU.
+At the time, then ACLU Executive Director Aryeh Neier, whose relatives died in Hitler’s concentration camps during World War II, commented: “Keeping a few Nazis off the streets of Skokie will serve Jews poorly if it means that the freedoms to speak, publish, or assemble any place in the United States are thereby weakened.”

 What Happened in Charlottesville

-The ACLU has been subject to criticism for representing the organizers of the alt-right gathering in Charlottesville where a counter protester was killed by a white supremacist.
+The ACLU has been subject to criticism for representing the organizers of the alt-right gathering in Charlottesville where a counter-protester was killed by a white supremacist.
 That murder was abhorrent, and a great tragedy for the loved ones of the deceased; and the ACLU is under no principled obligation to represent anyone if they believe that their real intention is to perpetrate violence; but the ACLU had no reason to anticipate that one of the alt-right protesters would run a woman down with his car.

 What’s more, the effect of the Charlottesville rally was not to empower the alt-right.
 On the contrary, the public display of abhorrent behavior and symbols seemingly weakened it.